Paraphrase Generation as Unsupervised Machine Translation: Ablation Study

 \section{Ablation Study}

-In this section, we perform comprehensive ablation studies on the Wikianswers dataset to understand behaviors of the proposed model.
-The iBLEU score is reported for comparison.

-\paragraph{Size of $C$ for UMT Training} First, we explore how the size of $C$, the CommonCrawl corpus used for dataset split and UMT training, affects downstream performances.
+In this section, we perform comprehensive ablation studies on Wikianswers dataset for understanding behaviors of the proposed model.
+And we report iBLEU score for comparison. \paragraph{Size of $C$ for UMT Training} First, we explore how the size of $C$, the CommonCrawl corpus used for dataset split and UMT training, affects downstream performances.
 Table \ref{tab:size} shows the results, where the size is respectively 10M, 100M, 1B and 10B.
 We can observe that with more training data, the performance significantly improves.
 This is because the trained model can better learn to align sentences between different clusters.

 \paragraph{The Number of LDA Topics} Table \ref{tab:number} presents the influence of the number of LDA clusters.
 The trend is clear: more topics lead to better performances.
 This is because the model with more topics has a stronger ability of disentangling very similar sentences in the original corpus $C$, and thus avoids copying.
 It is worth noting that more topics means training more UMT models before unifying them, leading to greater computational intensity.